AlbertoJoseF/loginsystem/README.md

 ﻿# loginsystem
-Login system implemented with PHP, Apache web server (with XAMPP) and MySQL database with PHP prepared statements.
+Login system implemented with PHP, Apache web server (using XAMPP) and MySQL database with PHP prepared statements.

 ### What you need beforehand:
 * XAMPP Apache web server